San Marcos La Laguna

-San Marcos La Laguna is a village on the western shore of Lago Atitlán in the Sololá Department of Guatemala.
-The village is northwest of three volcanos Volcán San Pedro, Volcán Tolimán, and Volcán Atitlán.
-The village has an outdoor amphitheater and a few hostels.
-San Marcos connects to other lakeside communities by boat and a narrow road.
-The nearest city is Panajachel at the northern side of Lago Atitlán.
-The town sits at an elevation of 1585 m; the lowest elevation is the lake shore at 1562 m.
+San Marcos La Laguna is a municipality and village in the Sololá Department of Guatemala, situated along a narrow volcanic cove on the northwestern shore of Lake Atitlán.
+Located northwest of the San Pedro, Tolimán, and Atitlán volcanoes, the settlement sits at an elevation of 1,585 metres (5,200 ft), descending steep terrain to the lakefront at 1,562 metres (5,125 ft).
+The local population is predominantly Kaqchikel Maya, maintaining traditional agricultural practices and cultural heritage alongside protected natural sites such as the Cerro Tzankujil Nature Reserve.

 It is a small village of 2200 inhabitants; the majority of the population are Kaqchikel-speaking indigenous Mayans.

 San Marcos La Laguna ("San Marcos": in honor of its patron saint Marcos Evangelista; "La Laguna": due to its geographic location close to Lake Atitlán) is a municipality in the department of Sololá in the south-western region of the Republic of Guatemala.

 In pre-Columbian times, the first Kachiquel settlers arrived from the area where the modern municipalities of San Lucas Tolimán and Santiago Atitlán are located, specifically from the place called "Pakip".
 During the colonial era it was an encomienda in charge of the descendants of the Spanish conqueror Sancho de Barahona, among whom is the first president of the Federal Republic of Central America, General Manuel José Arce y Fagoaga.

 After the Independence of Central America in 1821, it became part of the department of Sololá/Suchitepéquez;6 and in 1838 it was part of the ephemeral State of Los Altos until it was reincorporated into the State of Guatemala by the conservative general Rafael Carrera in 1840.
 Later, after the Liberal Reform of 1871, on August 12, 1872, the de facto government of provisional president Miguel García Granados created the department of Quiché, to which it awarded a large part of the territory of Sololá, although San Marcos La Laguna remained in the latter.

 Already in the 21st century, in 2005 the municipality was severely affected by storm Stan.